How Can I Remotely Track My Child’s Phone? 2026 Guide

 Bottom Line:

-Qustodio provides the best parental app for remote phone tracking in 2024.
-It tracks tons of things, including your child’s web and app activity, how they interact with YouTube’s site and app, their real-time and previous locations, how much time they spend on their devices, and even their phone calls and text messages.
+Qustodio provides the best parental app for remote phone tracking in 2026.
+It tracks tons of things, including your child’s web and app activity, their social media chats for concerning content, how they interact with YouTube’s site and app, their real-time and previous locations, how much time they spend on their devices, and even their phone calls and text messages.
 Qustodio has the best free plan out there, affordable plans, and a 30-day money-back guarantee.

 Read our full Qustodio review

 🥈 2.
-Norton Family — Best for Remotely Tracking Multiple Devices
+Norton Family — Best for Remotely Tracking Web Activities

 Web filtering